Camp registration is currently closed. Please check back later.

 Your group name and session will then be added to the Camper Registration Form within 48 hours so your campers can select it when they register.

-Promo codes - From time to time special promotions will be available for discounted tuition.
+Promo codes - From time to time special promotions may be available for discounted tuition.

-We are please to offer full and partial tuition scholarships to campers who would otherwise be unable to attend Mill Hollow!
+We are please to offer partial tuition scholarships to campers who would otherwise be unable to attend Mill Hollow!

-The number and amount of scholarship awards vary from year to year depending on donations to the Mill Hollow Scholarship Fund.
+The number of scholarship awards vary from year to year depending on donations to the Mill Hollow Scholarship Fund.

 Click on "Scholarships" above to apply for a scholarship if your camper is otherwise unable to attend,